Orcs: First Blood: Background and release

-Asked why he has written about orcs, Nicholls has answered with "When I was thinking of writing about orcs, my mind turned to the well known adage about how it’s winners who write the history books.
+Asked why he has written about orcs, Nicholls has answered with "When I was thinking of writing about orcs, my mind turned to the well known adage about how it's winners who write the history books.

-Orcs have featured in European folklore for hundreds of years, and they’ve popped up in various works of fiction from as early as the 15th."
+Orcs have featured in European folklore for hundreds of years, and they've popped up in various works of fiction from as early as the 15th."

 The first volume, Bodyguard of Lightning, was first published in the UK in February 1999.
 The second volume, Legion of Thunder appeared in October 1999 and the third, Warriors of the Tempest, in November 2000.
 The books were published by Gollancz (Victor Gollancz Ltd).

 The novel was published in other countries, in the form of 3 books or omnibus, including: The United States of America, Bulgaria, China, The Czech Republic, Germany, The Netherlands, France, Italy, Poland, Russia, Spain and Romania.

 Audiobook versions of trilogies Orcs: First Blood and Orcs: Bad Blood, read by John Lee, are being released by US company Tantor Media in 2010/2011.

+Setting

+The setting of the story is the mythical world of Maras Dantia, which is populated by Humans, Orcs, Elves, Dwarves, Goblins, Centaurs, Halflings, Leprechauns, Faeries, Trolls, Dragons, Unicorns, and many other staple creatures of the Fantasy genre.
+There is a war raging between the polytheistic Manis (who worship many gods) and the monotheistic Unis (who follow a religion analogous to Puritan Christianity).
+The orcs dislike humans, who have brought farming and industry to Maras Dantia, as well as the Uni religion.
+The presence of humans in Maras Dantia is also killing the land, every year the glaciers advance farther from the north, and the magic is literally draining out of the ground itself.

 Plot

 Stryke, the leader of the warband of orc soldiers.

 The story follows the adventures of a warband of orc soldiers, the Wolverines, led by Stryke, a Captain in the Orcish Horde.
-His lieutenants are Haskeer, a foul tempered and not too bright orc; Coilla, a clever female orc who is also the warband's newest recruit; Jup, a Dwarf mercenary, who is disliked by Haskeer due to his race (and the fact that Dwarves fight for both sides); and Alfray, an old and wise orc who also acts as the warband's standard bearer and medic.
-The setting of the story is the mythical world of Maras Dantia, which is populated by Humans, Orcs, Elves, Dwarves, Goblins, Centaurs, Halflings, Leprechauns, Faeries, Trolls, Dragons, Unicorns and many other staple creatures of the Fantasy genre.
-There is a war raging between the polytheistic Manis (who worship many gods) and the monotheistic Unis (who follow a religion analogous to Puritan Christianity).
-The orcs dislike humans, who have brought farming and industry to Maras Dantia, as well as the Uni religion.
-The presence of humans in Maras Dantia is also killing the land, every year the glaciers advance farther from the north, and the magic is literally draining out of the ground itself.
+His lieutenants are Haskeer, a foul tempered and not too bright orc; Coilla, a clever female orc who is also the warband's newest recruit; Jup, a dwarf mercenary, who is disliked by Haskeer due to his race (and the fact that Dwarves fight for both sides); and Alfray, an old and wise orc who also acts as the warband's standard bearer and medic.

 The story begins with the wolverines having been sent on a mission by an evil queen, Jennesta, (to whom they have been enslaved) to recover an ancient artifact from a human settlement.
 Along with the artifact, the orcs discover a stash of pellucid, a potent narcotic, and after the battle, Stryke, their leader, allows them to use some of it to boost morale.
 During the night, he dreams that he meets an orc female in a world where only orcs live, without humans or dwarfs.
 Due to their delay, the impulsive and insane Jennesta becomes convinced that she has been betrayed, and so she orders another group of orcs, aided by a dragon, to hunt them down and capture them.